Ghosts of Gotham

 A giant among conductors of the 20th century, Arturo Toscanini (1867-1957) was already well-known to live audiences in New York, having conducted at both the Metropolitan Opera and the New York Philharmonic.
 Unlike Vallée, the Italian conductor’s radio broadcast was limited to the range of the New York radio station WOR.
 Toscanini would make his national radio debut in the States in 1937, with the NBC Symphony Orchestra.

 THE MAESTRO…Arturo Toscanini, renowned for his intensity and perfectionism, was said to have perfect pitch.
 After leaving fascist Italy in 1936, he became a household name across the US thanks to the NBC Symphony Orchestra’s presence both on national radio (beginning in 1937) and television (1948-1952).
-(The Economist)
+(Library of Congress)

 The New Yorker also noted the successful transmission of three transatlantic broadcasts, including remarks spoken by Albert Einstein from Berlin to the Electric Light Golden Jubilee in Dearborn, Michigan: